 The beginning of an awakening

-In the meantime, since an from exit from the Corona lockdown, there is indication that the housing market is relatively immune and that buyers are slowly returning.
+In the meantime, since an exit from the Corona lockdown, there is an indication that the housing market is relatively immune and that buyers are slowly returning.
 Azorim, which sold 153 apartments in the first quarter, reported last weekend that from the end of the quarter until the release of reports, it has sold only 24 apartments.
 However, Azorim also noted that “as of the beginning of May and with the removal of restrictions, there has been a significant rise in demand for apartments in the company’s new projects, and until this writing, it has signed contracts for the sale of 72 apartments.”